 - Water View – When a house is advertised as having a “water view” it could mean a number of things.
 Some views are expansive views of large bodies of water, while others are tiny glimpses of water from an upstairs window.
 It is important to understand that depending on the property that is surrounding your property, your water view could disappear based on the decisions of the neighbors.
 If the house in front of you adds a second story your water view could be gone forever.

 The Importance of Flood Insurance in Maryland

-It is a common misconception of Maryland homeowners that their homeowners insurance will protect them in the case of a flood.
+It is a common misconception of Maryland homeowners that their homeowner’s insurance will protect them in the case of a flood.
 This is not true and if your property is located within a flood zone, you will be required to purchase flood insurance.
-This specialty insurance is regulated by the National Flood Insurance Program (NFIP).
+This speciality insurance is regulated by the National Flood Insurance Program (NFIP).
 The insurance is costly and the pricing is regulated, which means shopping around will not save you money.

 According to marylandfloodinsurance.com back in 2011 Maryland had the 4th highest amount of flood insurance policies in place, behind only Florida, Louisiana and Texas.
 Before making an offer on a waterfront home, contact the local zoning board to check the flood zone map.
 The board will be able to tell you what the requirements are for the piece of land.

 The rules and regulations involved with Maryland waterfront homes can seem overwhelming, but the work is worth the reward.
 Once you know the regulations that your property falls under and have closed the deal, you can start to enjoy all that the benefits that the beautiful waters of Maryland have to offer.

 Are YOU a Maryland first time home buyer?
 Read my article on 14 Tips for a Maryland First Time Home Buyer

 Interested in Buying New Construction?
 Check out my article on 9 Critical Tips for Buying New Construction Homes in Maryland